starrymedia/upticknetworkdocs/guides/tools/remix.md

 # Remix: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Uptick using the Remix in-browser IDE {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Uptick using the Remix in-browser IDE

 ## Pre-requisite Readings